BpaLabTHCologne/bpa_lab_docs/README.md

 bpa_lab_ft_factory_control: Control component for the Fischertechnik Learning Factory

-### Communication between Controler and Job worker level:
+### Communication between Controler and Process Applications level:

 bpa_lab_broker: Info on MQQT setup; required for communication of controller and job worker

-### Job Worker level:
+### Process application level:

-The job worke implementation do include process models for testing.
-These are not integrated with each other yet.
+The process applications do include smaller process models for testing.
+These are not yet integrated with each other to implement the envisaged end-to-end business processe of a bicycle manufacturing company.

 bpa_lab_warehouse_robot: Zeebe (Camunda 8) job worker communicated via MQQT with bpa_lab_txt_warehouse_control and via gRPC with Camunda 8 (Cloud).
-Implementation includes simpliefied business process, databases etc.
+Implementation includes simplified business process, databases etc.

 bpa_lab_ft_factory_zeebemqttbridge: Zeebe (Camunda 8) job worker communicated via MQQT with bpa_lab_ft_factory_control

-### Process level:
+### Workflow Engine:

-Remark: There is currently no implementation of an end-to-end business process like e.g. implemented in BPALab_GP22_23 based on depreciated architecture.
+The implementation currently uses the Camunda 8 workflow engine (Software as a service plattform).
+Process models are deployed by the process applications.
+No customization / extension is foreseen here.

 ## about depreciated repositories in BpaLabTHCologne organization